SimpleDataLabsInc/prophecy-docs/docs/concepts/models/models.md

 **Teams shouldn't have to puzzle through storing, sharing, and understanding which tables rely on which others.
 Business logic should be reusable and referenceable in subsequent work.**

-In Prophecy and dbt, **Data Models** are SQL statements that incorporate the step-by-step logic to transform raw data to some intermediate or final state.
-Each Model, stored as a `.sql` file in Git, generally builds a single table or view.
-The Model can include Common Table Expressions (CTEs) and refer to other Models.
+In Prophecy and dbt, **Data Models** are SQL statements that build a single table or view - and allow for better management.

+Data models incorporate the step-by-step logic to transform raw data to some intermediate or final state.
+Each Model, stored as a `.sql` file on Git, is managed as software - with best practices like peer review and version control.
+The Model can include Common Table Expressions (CTEs) and [refer](https://docs.getdbt.com/docs/build/sql-models#building-dependencies-between-models) to other Models.
 Importantly, SQL statements with Prophecy and dbt are re-usable.
 When a Model is updated, any reference to that Model is likewise updated.

 Here we explore how to use Models in Prophecy, adopting the concept and vernacular from dbt Core™.
-After you've read this page, get hands on with Models in this getting started [guide](/docs/getting-started/getting-started-with-low-code-sql.md#44-develop-your-first-model).
+After you've read this page, get hands on with Models in this getting started [guide](/docs/getting-started/getting-started-with-low-code-sql.md#44-Develop-your-first-model).

 ### Using Models in Prophecy

 Prophecy displays Models using a lineage view, a visual view, and a code view.

 ![lineage-view](./img/lineage-view.png)
 Open the HelloWorld_SQL Project.
 See the **(1)Lineage** for the HelloWorld_SQL Project pictured above.
-Each **(2)Project** contains folders of Models, [seeds](/docs/getting-started/getting-started-with-sql.md#431-create-seeds), and sources.
+Each **(2)Project** contains folders of Models, [seeds](/docs/getting-started/getting-started-with-low-code-sql.md#431-create-seeds), and sources.
 The Lineage provides a high level view of the Project's **(3)Models** with **(4)dependencies** displayed from left to right.
 The `customers` Model depends on seed `raw_customers` and Models `stg_orders` and `stg_payments`.
 Click to open the `customers` Model as shown in the figure below.

 ![model-view](./img/model-view.png)
 Now we can explore the `customers` Model more closely.
 The Model is easy to understand with interchangable **(1)visual** and **(2)code** views.
 The visual view depicts each small step needed to move from the referenced tables/seeds/Models to the final `customers` Model.
 Each transformation step or Common Table Expression (CTE) is called a **(3)Gem** in Prophecy.